 Faith in humanity restored!
-Maine waitress and student nurses disastrous holiday car-tow bill by kindness of stranger covered by generous stranger
+Maine waitress and student nurse's disastrous holiday car-tow bill covered by a generous stranger.

-The single mom has four kids aged 13, 11, 9 and 6 and spends on average 50 to 60 hours a week working to provide for her kids.
+The single mom has four kids aged 13, 11, nine, and six and spends on average 50 to 60 hours a week working to provide for her family.
 She also spends 18 hours studying to become a nurse and sometimes picks up odd jobs cleaning and painting too.

-She considered asking work for a few extra shifts but she’d have to pay for a sitter to do that.
+She considered asking work for a few extra shifts but she would have had to pay for a sitter.
 Regardless of how bleak her mood was, she went to work and was determined to smile as if it was just another day.

 “Work was terribly dead and I thought for sure, I was screwed!
-I got this table, 3 men.
-They all looked a little grungy and judging by their demeanor, I figured a average tip.”
+I got this table, three men.
+They all looked a little grungy and judging by their demeanor, I figured an average tip.”

-Without much hope of getting a big tip it looked as though Christmas time there would be little cheer for the Murphy clan.
-But then something funny happened.
+Without much hope of getting a big tip, it looked as though Christmas time there would be little cheer for the Murphy clan.
+But then something unexpected happened.

 “When I gave him the bill, he told me I had to cash him out.
 I let him know that the hostess does that.
 He insisted I go to the register and cash him out.
 I thought it a little odd, but obliged anyway.
 When he put his card in, he had a huge, ear to ear, smile.
 The receipt printed and I almost collapsed!”